Campus Recreation

 Difficulty rating: 3

-• Notes: The short distance and the rapid elevation gain is what gives this a 3 on the difficulty scale.
-This trail is a leg burner all the way up but is well worth the view at the top.
-Can be done at all times of the year and is very busy with other hikers!
-Not a technical hike and well worth the leg burn to get to the top.
-Dogs are allowed, but must be on leash.
+The short distance and the rapid elevation gain are what give this hike a 3 on the difficulty scale.
+The trail is a leg burner up but is well worth the view at the top.
+It can be done at all times of the year and is very busy with other hikers but it’s not a technical hike and well worth the leg burn to get to the top.
+Dogs are allowed but must be kept on a leash.

 Pima Wash to West Loop